robamu-org/tmtccmd/README.md

 An example which does not require additional software or hardware is still work-in-progress.
-Until then, the [SOURCE](https://git.ksat-stuttgart.de/source/tmtc) implementation provides a good starting point to get started.
+Until then, the [SOURCE](https://git.ksat-stuttgart.de/source/tmtc) implementation provides a good starting point on how to implement a TMTC commander.

 ## Tests